 All surgeries have some risks.
 The risks of BPD/DS include:

-Infection, such as pneumonia, intra-abdominal abscesses, or C. diff colitis, which can lead to septic shock
+Infection, such as pneumonia, intra-abdominal abscesses, or C. diff colitis, which can lead to septic shock.
+(Septic shock is a life-threatening condition in which an infection spreads throughout the body and affects the internal organs.)

 Leaks or blockage where tissue is sewn or stapled together (anastomosis)